 Separett is a brand originally from Europe but is now available in the USA.
-Their toilets are made to resemble normal flush toilets as closely as possible so guests won’t be confused or put-off by using them.
+Their toilets are made to resemble regular flush toilets as closely as possible so guests won’t be confused or put off by using them.

-The Separett Villa is probably the easiest composting toilet to use.
-However, it has a major downside that you can’t rotate the chamber manually.
-If the power goes out, the chamber won’t be rotated and composting will slow down.
+The Separett Villa is probably the most accessible composting toilet to use.
+However, it has a significant downside: you can’t rotate the chamber manually.
+If the power goes out, the chamber won’t be rotated, and composting will slow down.
 So, this is only the best option if you have a reliable off-grid power source.

 The difference between this composting toilet and the one by Nature’s Head is that they have an electric rotator: you won’t have to rotate the chamber each time you go #2.